Yaseen048/coursework-1-Yaseen048/comp0035_coursework1.md

 If the marker cannot execute your coursework they can't grade it!

-I installed the xlrd module to allow python to read data from Excel files
+I installed the xlrd module to allow python to read data from Excel files.
+I also installed matplotlib to make graph plot.

 ## Selection of project methodology
 ### Methodology (or combination) selected
 The methodology used for this project will be crisp-DM